vasilis-stylianou/vasilis-stylianou.github.io/_posts/2018-07-15-expenditures.md

     paths[key]=path
 paths;
 ```
 We will call the keys/values (year-quarters/file paths) of this dictionary repeatedly throughout our analysis.
-For instance, let us compute the net memory of all CSV files by iterating through all file paths, creating a pandas dataframe, and adding up the memory usage of all dataframes.
+For instance, let us compute the net memory of all csv files by iterating through all file paths, creating a pandas dataframe, and adding up the memory usage of all dataframes.

 ```python
 total_memory=0